athomasoriginal/com.betweentwoparens/src/pages/blog-posts/005-deploy-clojurescript-on-nginx.md

 docker cp demo-clojurescript-nginx-build:app/out/dev-main.js ./temp/cljs-out/dev-main.js
 ```

-<aside class="blog-post__note">Note that if you are running in CI/CD tool like circleci or travis or anything really the whole manual copy things over step does not have to be done because there is a temporary file system there where you can store things.
+<aside class="blog-content__note">Note that if you are running in CI/CD tool like circleci or travis or anything really the whole manual copy things over step does not have to be done because there is a temporary file system there where you can store things.
 In our case, we are setting this up to run locally so we will create a holding place in our repo which will act as this temporary file system.</aside>

 ### Automate Nginx Configuration